 Dism /Split-Image /ImageFile:D:\sources\install.wim /SWMFile:c:\tmp\install.swm /FileSize:3000

-Or using the imagex tool:
+Or use the imagex tool:

 imagex /split D:\sources\install.wim c:\tmp\install.swm 3000